stngo/CryPe-Gui/README.md

 ### Release Version
 - If program doesn't start, install Python 3!

-If you will use the debug mode, open cmd: "CryPe_debug.exe .debug" to have MORE debug texts!
+If you want to use the debug mode, open cmd: "CryPe_debug.exe .debug" to have MORE debug texts!

 ### Source Code
 - Download Python 3 and install the PtQt5 library